andrixdev/primer/README.md

 * Run **lessc less/modules/helpers.less css/helpers.css && lessc less/modules/items.less css/items.css**
 * Now your can see your updated CSS

-# Improvements and new features backlog
+# Improvements and new features backlog (ordered)
-* Handle super wide displays (Zelv has 2560px x 1328px)
+* Move sound samples from DOM to Web Audio API
+* Try to recreate bug where asked number in bottom bar is different from the central number (the number that then works is the one asked in the bottom bar)
+* Swipe between menus
+* Improve overall UX and game design
-* Create a tutorial mode
+* Create logo & add favicons
+* Handle all display sizes up to 4K
+* Move .mp3 samples to .ogg
 * Bell sounds saturate on phone speakers
-* Try to recreate bug on iPhone where asked number in bottom bar is different from the central number (the number that then works is the one asked in the bottom bar)
-* Sound glitches on FireFox
-* Swipe between menus
-* Add favicons

 # Discussion
-* Generic percussive sample for primes > 71 + progressive crossfade with bell sounds towards higher primes
+* Create new sounds according to new overall game design with different instruments or textures
-* XP up sound
+* XP up sounds that don't interfere
-* Testing the Share
+* Change each prime square size (move from a square radius of 3 to 2, orbit 1 size from 4x4 to 3x4)
+* Upgrade to FMOD to handle audio logic if it becomes more complex
+* Set up a Discord server